GoNZooo/digitd/README.md

 A good example of this in the context of someone journaling about their work and company is [John Carmack's plan files at Id Software](https://github.com/ESWAT/john-carmack-plan-archive).

+## User directory information

+The daemon will read `$HOME/.local/share/digitd/users` for what the user directory information should look like.
+Note that if you run this as `root` it'll be read from `/root/.local/share/digitd/users`.